Whether you're a new parent, a working spouse, or even an empty nester, life insurance might be crucial to your family's financial well-being.

 Even if you can purchase group life insurance through your job or through an organization of which you're a member, it may not be enough to cover your needs, so you'll need to supplement your policy with individual coverage.
 And if you leave your job or quit the organization, you'll lose that group life insurance benefit.

-Like with many types of insurance, a medical exam may be required when applying for a term life insurance policy.
+A medical exam may be required when applying for a term life insurance policy.
 The exam will cover your height, weight, medical history, and include a blood and urine test—which are taken to look for specific medical problems.
 The results of the tests may hinder you from getting approved for the insurance, or increase your rates, depending on the outcome.
 (See “How to ace your medical insurance exam.”)

 If you're a smoker, you will pay more for insurance.
 No matter what you smoke, if it's cigarettes, cigars or marijuana, you must attest to that on your policy application.

-Guaranteed issue term life insurance coverage, also known as "quick issue" or "simplified issues," are ideal if you are having difficulty finding life insurance due to a medical condition or illness.
-A higher premium is paid, because no medical exam is required —so the insurance company is taking a big risk in insuring you.
+Guaranteed issue term life insurance coverage, also known as "quick issue" or "simplified issue," are ideal if you have difficulty finding life insurance due to a medical condition or illness.
+You pay a higher premium because no medical exam is required — the insurance company takes a big risk in insuring you.
 When it comes to guaranteed life insurance coverage, there may be a waiting period before coverage takes effect, and a chance of a yearly fee is possible.

 How much term life insurance do you need?